Seven Seconds (TV series): Casting

 Clare-Hope Ashitey was cast in the series' lead role of K.J.
 Harper.

 Release

 On January 24, 2018, Netflix released the official trailer for the series and a collection of first look images.

 Reception

 Critical response

-The series has received a positive reception from critics upon its premiere.
-On the review aggregation website Rotten Tomatoes, the series is certified fresh, holding a 78% approval rating with an average rating of 6.02 out of 10 based on 44 reviews.
+The series has received a positive reception from critics.
+On the review aggregation website Rotten Tomatoes, the series holds a 78% approval rating with an average rating of 6.02 out of 10 based on 44 reviews.
 The website's critical consensus reads, "Seven Seconds is undermined by unlikable characters with somewhat predictable arcs, but its grim reflections of societal and racial division are brought to life by able performers and a fearless overall narrative."
-Metacritic, which uses a weighted average, assigned the series a score of 68 out of 100 based on 20 critics, indicating "generally favorable reviews."
+Metacritic, which uses a weighted average, assigned the series a score of 68 out of 100 based on 20 critics.